crate/crate/docs/general/ddl/create-table.rst

   allocation <conf-routing-allocation-attributes>`, :ref:`disk-based allocation
   <conf-routing-allocation-disk>`, or both).

-  By :ref:`distributing shards <concept-clustering>` across the cluster, you can increase both `data availability`_ and `service resilience`_.
+  By :ref:`distributing shards <concept-clustering>` across a cluster, you can increase both `data availability`_ and `service resilience`_.
 With distributed shards, CrateDB can `parallelize`_ query execution across the multiple nodes in the cluster, increasing query performance.